 Teaching and Learning

-At Reigate Park Primary, we use the Letters and Sounds scheme to support the teaching and learning of phonics.
+At Reigate Park Primary, we use The Harmony Trust Phonics Framework to support the teaching and learning of phonics.
 We teach phonics every day for 25 minutes from Reception to Year 2.
 These lessons are taught within their own class and are taught by their class teacher.
 We make additional provision for those children who are not at the expected Phase outside of the Phonics session.

 At the end of Year 1 there is a statutory assessment of the children’s phonics skills – Year 1 Phonics Screening Check.
 This takes place in June each year.
 Parents are informed of the outcomes of this check as part of the Annual Report to Parents.